-Woods hoping to make competitive return next month
+Woods intends to make competitive return next month

 "It was great spending time with my children Sam and Charlie, and also working on a lot of projects including golf-course design, the upcoming 20th anniversary of my foundation and my book about the 1997 Masters.

+"It's great ... probably a lot of anticipation to see how the state of his game is," Day said.

+"I'm definitely looking forward to watching those tournaments and seeing how his body holds up and how the mental side and obviously the golf side of things hold up as well."

-The greatest player of his generation and arguably of all time, Woods has not won a tournament anywhere since the 2013 WGC-Bridgestone Invitational and his title drought in the major championships dates back to the 2008 U.S. Open.
+Woods, a child prodigy who was introduced to golf before the age of two, has not won a tournament anywhere since the 2013 WGC-Bridgestone Invitational and his title drought in the major championships dates back to the 2008 U.S. Open.

 A 79-times winner on the PGA Tour, he was world number one for a record total of 683 weeks but his form has slipped dramatically in recent years due to injuries and the mastering of a new swing while his ranking has plummeted to a mind-boggling 711th after his long spell on the sidelines.

-(Additional reporting by Nivedita Shankar in Bengaluru; Editing by Ken Ferris and Frank Pingue)
+Additional reporting by Nivedita Shankar in Bengaluru; Editing by Ken Ferris and Frank Pingue